**** NEW For 2022! ****

 Evaluation by Judges

-• Judges will not provide any verbal feedback to participants during the competition.
-They are permitted to ask questions during the official question period.
+• Judges will not provide any verbal feedback to the participants during the competition.

 • Judges will complete an evaluation form with numerical scores and appropriate summary comments.

 • Judges will rank each team from top to bottom.
-In the case of a tie between any of the top 5 teams, they will re-evaluate those teams to break the tie.
-There cannot be a tie amongst teams ranked one to five.
+In the case of a tie between any of the top 5 teams, judges will re-evaluate those teams to break the tie.
+There cannot be a tie among teams ranked one to five.

 • Judges’ decisions are final!